Keeping fees straightforward and transparent

 In yesterday’s Irish Independent there was a report suggesting that, in the light of further budget cuts to higher education now anticipated in the December Budget and Book of Estimates, there could be a further substantial rise in the student registration (or services) charge.
 Should this happen, then the charge will be bigger than tuition fees in some countries that have fees.
 But they will be less useful to the universities, who will be unable to apply them to support academic and teaching costs.

 Much though I am in favour of tuition fees for those who can afford them (as readers of this blog will know), I am strongly opposed to fudging the issue by introducing fees but calling them something else and restricting their use.
 The university ‘business’ that is now being placed at risk is teaching, and to demand ever higher contributions from students but stipulating that they cannot be used to support teaching is bizarre and lacks basic transparency, and moreover tempts the universities into using them in questionable ways.
 It would make much more sense, as a first move, to introduce fees at the level at which ministers are now apparently contemplating the registration charge.
 Let us at least be honest about what we are doing; the current (and possibly planned) scheme makes no sense and really encourages dishonesty regarding university funding.
-It should stop.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It should stop.higher education comment below, or link to this permanent URL from your own site.